 See Inverness from the water on this comfortable family friendly boat tour and explore the Moray Firth.
 The Guide will tell you about any wildlife seen from the cruiser as it appears, along with the history and folklore too.

-The Largest Dolphin Boat On The Moray Firth
+The Largest passenger Boat On The Moray Firth

 The spacious cabin is fully carpeted and has upholstered seats.
 You’ll find the centre seats are raised to ensure the best visibility from within the craft.
 Which means everyone has a view, no matter where you choose to sit.
 The cabin windows are double glazed to guard against condensation.
 The outside spaces on the main and upper decks give you the opportunity for great views.

-Dolphin Mischief is a 9 meter RIB (Rigid Inflatable Boat) equipped with two powerful Yamaha outboard motors.
-She is capable of taking the more intrepid Dolphin-watcher beyond the confines of the Inner Moray Firth.
+Mischief is a 9 meter RIB (Rigid Inflatable Boat) equipped with two powerful Yamaha outboard motors.
+She is capable of high speeds, travelling beyond the confines of the Inner Moray Firth.
 She’ll take you through the narrows between Chanonry Point lighthouse and Fort George and out into the waters off Ardersier.
 Then back to Inverness.